EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. On page Prerequisites Check, click **Install**.
 1. On page Results, click **Close**.

-Repeat these steps to promote VN2-SRV1 to a domain controller, but, in step 6, leave **Global Catalog (GC)** activated.
+Repeat these steps to promote VN2-SRV1 to a domain controller.

 #### PowerShell